usaid-cs/yesterday-i-learned/random.md

 1. GPG requires you to specify a recipient when you encrypt a file with it, naturally, because only that someone will have the private key to decrypt it.
 So what you end up with is a command line like `gpg --output in_file.txt.gpg --encrypt --recipient yourself_or_someone_else@example.com in_file.txt`, which you may well alias to something more elegant.
 You can then decrypt with `gpg in_file.txt.gpg`.
 1. 2^31 - 1 is one of only four known [double Mersenne primes](https://en.wikipedia.org/wiki/Double_Mersenne_number) (given a prime `P`, `2P - 1` is a prime, and `2^(2P - 1) - 1` is also prime).
 1. Dry shampoo is essentially powdered starch.
-1. [A fish tank that is too clean can smell too.](http://thegoldfishtank.com/goldfish-care/tank/goldfish-tank-smells-bad/) The tank relies on some bateria to break down goodies in the water.
 1. Polo appears to be horse lacrosse.
 But then again, there is [polocrosse](https://en.wikipedia.org/wiki/Polocrosse), a cross (heh) between the two.
 1. Jehovah's Witnesses is a cult because they have their own [page explaining how they are not a cult](https://www.jw.org/en/jehovahs-witnesses/faq/are-jehovahs-witnesses-a-cult/).
 Seriously though, they [discourage tertiary education, don't celebrate birthdays, and use their own (mis)translation of the bible, and somehow don't believe Jesus rose from the dead](http://www.cultwatch.com/jw.html), according to CultWatch.
 1. McDonald's was founded by Richard and Maurice McDonald.
 McDonald's Corporation (franchises), on the other hand, was founded by Ray Kroc, a salesman.